 1. Keep your baby’s skin clean:

-Have a regular bath routine for your baby.
+Have a regular bath routine for your baby to maintain proper hygiene.
 This ensures that his skin is free of bacteria and dead cells.
 It will also help control sweat since babies have underdeveloped sweat glands that tend to secrete excessively.

 2. Use clean and comfortable clothes: